SAFER RIDES START HERE

 Let’s keep ourselves, on track.

-The average quad bike accident, puts a farmer out of work for 82 days.
-That’s nearly a season.
-And from 2021-2025, 19 farmers never made it home.
+The average quad bike accident puts a farmer out of work for 82 days - almost an entire season.

 Know your options.